senna1128/senna1128.github.io/content/authors/yuchen-fang/_index.md

 user_groups:
 - Master Students
 ---
-Yuchen Fang is a master student in the Computational and Applied Math program at UChicago, working with [Mladen Kolar](/authors/mladen-kolar) and [Sen Na](/authors/sen-na) on stochastic nonlinear optimization.
-He is also interested in numerical linear algebra, high-dimensional statistics, statistical learning, as well as mathematical finance.
+Yuchen Fang is a PhD student in the mathematics department at UC Berkeley.
+He was a master student in the Computational and Applied Math program at UChicago, where he worked with [Mladen Kolar](/authors/mladen-kolar) and [Sen Na](/authors/sen-na) on stochastic nonlinear optimization.
+His research interests include numerical linear algebra, high-dimensional statistics, statistical learning, and mathematical finance.
 \
 \
 [>> Personal website](https://ychenfang.github.io/)